morenoh149/react-native-contacts/README.md

     react-native link react-native-contacts
 if you get an error about
-`import Contacts from "react-native-contacts"; is undefined.` try manual linking below
+`import Contacts from 'react-native-contacts'; is undefined.` try manual linking below

 ### Manual installation